vfrico/dbpedia-gsoc-18/_posts/2018-06-08-review-of-first-month.markdown

 ---
 layout: post
 published: true
-title: First week coding
+title: Review of my first month on GSoC
 date: '2018-06-07'
 ---
-# Review of my first month on GSoC

 After this four weeks since coding started on this edition of Google Summer of Code, and especially on the last week, I have learned how DBpedia works and releases new versions.
 Also, I have learned to create a server using Virtuoso and replicate the DBpedia's SPARQL endpoint.